m-saurabh01/m-saurabh01/README.md

 ## About Me
 - Experienced in **Java, Python, SQL/NoSQL, and modern frontend frameworks**
 - Developed enterprise-grade solutions for the **defense and aviation sectors**
-- Designed and implemented AI-powered applications, including offline-first and Retrieval-Augmented Generation (RAG) systems
+- Designed and implemented AI-powered applications, including offline-first and Retrieval-Augmented Generation (RAG) system
 - Certified in **AWS Cloud Practitioner, Google Associate Cloud Engineer, and Google Generative AI**
-- Passionate about **enterprise software, secure APIs, and cloud-native architecture**
+- Passionate about **enterprise software, secure APIs, and cloud-native architectures**

 ---